- Academics Menu

 The Business Administration A.S. is a generalist business/liberal arts program.
 Coursework includes economics and accounting as well as a solid grounding in various areas of general education/liberal arts.
 There are also enough electives for students to pursue a special interest.
 The Business Administration AS program is a transfer degree, designed to be the first two years of a 4+ year business education.
 This program is intended for students who plan to transfer to another college or university, perhaps continuing through a graduate degree or higher.
 The curriculum is designed to let graduates be successful in any business or business-related transfer program, regardless of the transfer school chosen.

-This program positions students who plan to become senior corporate managers or to fill management, leadership, or teaching roles in government, academia, or not-for-profit organizations.
+This program positions students who plan to become supervisors, program directors or ultimately upper level managers or business owners and to also fill management, leadership, or teaching roles in government, academia, or not-for-profit organizations.
 It also positions students to enter fields such as:

 - International Business

 - Human Resource Management

 Students graduating from the Business Administration program with an A.S. degree will:

 - Demonstrate an understanding of, and be able to effectively utilize, the technology essential for business applications.